-If you go by Maslow’s Hierarchy the things you need to be happy are – money, friends, love, family, self-actualization or finding a ‘life purpose’.
 We read about all of these things every day and try to find faults in our own happiness.
-‘Am I happy enough’ or ‘They’re happier than me’ is something every other person thinks at least once a week.
+‘Am I happy enough’ or ‘They’re happier than me’ is something every other person thinks at least once a week -STOP sabotaging your happiness!

 Here’s what we really need to know: Yes, happiness is a great state of mind to be in, but the absence of happiness is NOT depression.
 Everyone wants to be happy but we’re looking at happiness all wrong.
 Happiness is a complex set of emotions and not what you see on TV or movies.
 Stand in front of the mirror and ask yourself ‘Are you happy?’
 If the person in the mirror smiles back, you know what the answer is.